razor-x/blobpack/README.md

 ### Usage

-#### Download and install Benthos Lambda binary
+#### Download the Benthos Lambda Archive

-In order to create Benthos artifact to deploy to AWS Lambda, the Benthos lambda binary must be downloaded locally to `tmp`.
+In order to create Benthos artifact to deploy to AWS Lambda, the upstream Benthos lambda archive must be downloaded locally to `tmp`.

 To have this happen automatically after `npm install`, add this to your `package.json`,